What is Blackstone?

 Scholarships & Financial Support

-Each intern who participates in Blackstone is awarded a $6,300 scholarship to help defray qualified educational expenses.
+Each intern who participates in Blackstone is awarded a $13,000 scholarship to help defray qualified educational expenses.
 We also cover the cost of airfare, lodging, materials, and most meals during Phases I and III.
-In addition, we arrange for housing (or provide a housing stipend) for your Phase II internship on a case-by-case evaluation.
+In addition, we provide a housing stipend for your Phase II legal internship on a case-by-case evaluation.

 Blackstone and the Rest of Your Career